Bitcoin Futures Trading – in-depth guide

 There are no restrictions on short selling.
 Short selling is an opportunity to sell what you don’t have.
 With stocks, it works like this: you borrow certain shares from a broker to sell them and make a profit.
 You will then have to return the same shares to the broker.
 If you borrowed shares from a broker, sold them, and then they fell in price, you are in a plus: to return shares to a broker, you will buy them at a lower price.
 For such a “borrowing” of shares, brokers also take a percentage.
 It is different from futures: they do not exist in the material world - they are just agreements.
 Therefore, buying or selling futures simply shows your position; no one needs to borrow securities.

-Another advantage of futures is leverage.
+Another advantage of futures is margin trading (also known as leverage trading).
 Leverage is when the exchange allows you to contribute part of the capital for the investment by providing the remaining funds.
 Say you want to make a $ 100 Bitcoin deal, but you only have $ 10.
 If the exchange offers you leverage, then, accordingly, it brings in the amount that is missing before the transaction.
 With a price increase, your profit will grow 10 times, but the risks here are much higher.
 If the market goes in the wrong direction you have set, you can lose your capital (in this case $ 10) much faster than if you bought bitcoin directly for the same amount.
 Let's consider an example in more details: so, if the buyer invests $ 1,000 and expects to sell the purchased cryptocurrency for 1,500.
 In this case, his profit will be 50%.
 But if he gets a loan of $ 10,000 at 10% and invests 11,000 in speculation, then under the same hypothetical conditions, he will gain $ 16,500.
 Having given $ 1,000 of interest, the speculator will have a net revenue of $ 15,500, and a profit of $ 14,500, which means a profit rate of 1450%!
 So, in case of unsuccessful trading, you may encounter a temporary decrease in the value of your asset or even lose all funds in the account.
 In other words, traders using leverage can easily “drop out” of the market even with relatively modest movements in quotes.
 This is very important since usually, exchanges allow a significantly higher level of leverage for futures contracts than for direct trading on the market, which makes this asset attractive to high-risk traders.

-Main crypto futures trading strategies
+Futures trading strategies

 A hedging strategy is used to protect against potential adverse changes in the price of the underlying asset.
 If you have stocks of company x in your portfolio and you expect it to fall, but do not want to get rid of securities, sell short futures for stocks.
 Then the profit from the futures compensates for losses from the drawdown of shares.